emilpriver/go-hugo-portfolio/content/blog/we-should-all-code-like-steve-jobs.md

 However, if speed *were* a critical requirement, then using the existing database might indeed lead to a suboptimal or 'stupid' solution because it wouldn't meet those specific needs.

 ## The End

+I decided to write this article after i've been working in enough of codebases where developers opinion on what "clean code" has influenced the project to much and with this article you probably and hopefully understand that I really think any of the "clean code" ideas is mostly something we should never had introduced.

+I really love simple and easy code and the projects i've maintained which have been in used for the longest time is this type of projects.
+The projects who follow some kind of "clean code" philosophy have often been re-written due tho that developers opinions have mattered more to the developers then shipping a solution just because they want to keep the "clean code" which makes it harder because they need to refactor which implements bugs and devilish.